BetweenWalls/PD2-Converter/README.md

 Supports all PD2 characters and vanilla characters from v1.10+ (.d2s files), as well as shared/personal stashes from PlugY v11.02+ (.sss and .d2x files).
 Built from [dschu012's D2SLib](https://github.com/dschu012/D2SLib) repository.
 Requires .NET framework to run.

+I didn't bother separating the source code from the release code, so there are a bunch of extra folders/files that can be ignored.

 ### [Download](https://github.com/BetweenWalls/PD2-Converter/archive/main.zip)

 ### Instructions